ITSM

 5 benefits of an information technology audit

 Regular IT audits bring real value to your organization.
-Here are five key benefits you can expect for an IT audit:
+Here are five key benefits you can expect:

 Types of IT audits

-There isn’t just one way to audit your IT environment.
+There isn't just one way to audit your IT environment.
 Organizations can perform different types of IT audits depending on who conducts them and what they want to achieve.
-Knowing these categories helps you plan the right audit at the right time.
+Knowing these categories, as covered in the information technology audit Wikipedia article, helps you plan the right audit at the right time.

 IT audit types based on who performs them

 Internal IT audits are performed by your own staff.
-It’s usually your IT team, internal auditors, or compliance officers.
+This usually means your IT team, internal auditors, or compliance officers.
 They help you monitor systems, catch risks early, and prepare for official inspections or certifications.

 External IT audits are carried out by independent, certified third-party firms.
 Many organizations hire them voluntarily to get an unbiased assessment of their security and compliance posture.
 This adds credibility and helps build trust with customers and partners.

 In some cases, external audits are mandatory.
-For example, when a regulator requires proof of compliance, or when a client contract demands an official certification like SOC 2 or ISO 27001.
+For example, when a regulator requires proof of compliance, or when a client contract demands an official certification like SOC 2 (System and Organization Controls 2) or ISO 27001 (the international standard for Information Security Management Systems).
 Whether optional or required, external audits confirm that your internal checks really work and meet industry standards.

 Types of IT audits by purpose